 What Can I Do With This Major?

 Through Notre Dame's Core Curriculum and foundation of a liberal education, you have the unique opportunity to seek knowledge and engage in learning on a broad array of topics.
 Take advantage of the opportunities presented to you.
-Notre Dame's First Year of Studies encapsulates this theme on their website:
+Notre Dame's First Year Advising encapsulates this theme:

 A Notre Dame liberal education is more than just taking classes in the liberal arts.
 It is the purposeful cultivation of shared intellectual values that include an appreciation for a broad spectrum of intellectual endeavors, the capacity to think analytically about complex issues, and the ability to communicate effectively in a wide variety of contexts.
 It also fosters an ethical, moral, and spiritual awareness that we believe will lead our Notre Dame graduates to live responsible, compassionate, and ultimately meaningful lives.

 All students will select a major - some may also discern a new passion and change majors.
 Your major is important, but it does not define who you are as a person, and an academic major does not guarantee a particular career path.
 You have many career opportunities with any major.
 Reflect on your values, interests, personality, and skills.
 Think about about what excites you... what motivates you... what brings you joy.
 Once you discern this, explore ways to find success, meaning and impact in your life.
 Take the time to explore career opportunities that lead to meaning and impact for your entire life.